65 years ago, she went up a tree a princess and came down a queen

 It was an important move, Nikkhah said.

-Further televised royal spectacles followed, such as the lavish 1981 wedding between Prince Charles — who has now be heir to the throne longer than anyone in British history — and Lady Diana Spencer.
+Further televised royal spectacles followed, such as the lavish 1981 wedding of Prince Charles — who has now been heir to the throne longer than anyone in British history — and Lady Diana Spencer.

-The queen, now perhaps the world's most prominent nonagenarian, had a very different persona 65 years ago, when she became queen, said Camilla Tominey, the royal editor for the Sunday Express.
+The queen, now perhaps the world's most prominent nonagenarian, had a very different persona 65 years ago, said Camilla Tominey, the royal editor for The Sunday Express.

-"If you look at the queen now, you seen an elderly lady and we have done for decades now.
-(But) she was such a glamorous figure, along with her sister, Princess Margaret — these women who radiated beauty."
+"If you look at the queen now, you see an elderly lady, and we have done for decades now.
+[But] she was such a glamorous figure, along with her sister, Princess Margaret — these women who radiated beauty."

 Decades of duty have defined the queen.
-She has traveled more than a million miles, visited about 120 countries, and met with 12 U.S. presidents, from Eisenhower to Obama.
-And, at the age of 90, she continues to perform her royal duties, carrying out 80 public engagements in 2016.
+She has traveled more than a million miles, visited about 120 countries and met with 12 U.S. presidents, from Dwight D. Eisenhower to Barack Obama.
+And at the age of 90, she continues to perform her royal duties, carrying out 80 public engagements in 2016.

 She has served with dignity.
 A major part of her job, not to put too fine a point on it, has been to go 65 years without publicly saying anything inappropriate.
 It is a task at which her husband, Prince Philip, who is 95, has occasionally failed, with his penchant for ethnic jokes that are awkward at best.